Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

 - Choose Active Body Control.
 Depending on the scanner, this may be under the Chassis category.

-- A prompt will appear, verifying if the ignition is on; if the ignition has been switched on, choose ok.
+- A prompt will appear, asking you to verify if the ignition is on.
+If the ignition has been switched on, choose ‘OK’.
 If not, turn on the ignition first and choose ok at the prompt.

 - Wait until the scanner can establish communication with the vehicle.

-- Choose Read fault codes; This is a necessary step because some fault codes would prevent the system from executing ABC Tests, such as code descriptions that pertain to 0 working pressure.
+- Choose Read fault codes.
+This is a necessary step because some fault codes, such as those related to 0 working pressure, would prevent the system from executing ABC tests.

 - Choose the actuation test.